+- 2. In the Name field, type in the name for your new layer.

+- 3. Select:

-- 2. In the Name field, type in the name for your new layer. - 2.
-Select whether you want the Line Art layer should be Vector or Bitmap. - 3.
-Select whether you want the Colour Art layer should be Vector or Bitmap. - 4.
-Select Extend Exposure for Scene Duration checkbox to automatically create and empty drawing exposure on each layer and expose them for the duration of the scene. - 2.
-Do one of the following: - Click Add to create this layer, but leave the dialog open so you can create more layers. - Click Add and Close to create this layer and close the dialog.
+- Vector or Bitmap for the Line Art layer.

+- Vector or Bitmap for the Colour Art layer

+- 4. Select Extend Exposure for Scene Duration checkbox to automatically create an empty drawing exposure on each layer and expose them for the duration of the scene.

+Do one of the following:

+- Click Add to create this layer, but leave the dialog open so you can create more layers. - Click Add and Close to create this layer and close the dialog.